 - What will the mirror be used for?
 Does it need to be functional?
 If yes, it needs to be hung at eye height or, if full body length in size, in an area where someone can easily stand in front of it.
 Also, proper lighting near the mirror will be required if the mirror is going to be used for certain purposes such as dressing, make-up application, putting in contact lenses etc. Typically functional mirrors are found in bathrooms, in bedrooms above vanities/dressers and near entry/exit doors on their own or above console tables.

 - What is the mirror reflecting?
 If it is an outside view, a great piece of artwork, another room or a beautifully decorated bed, it can enhance the area.
-If it is only reflecting another empty wall or, worse yet, an area of the house that you don’t want emphasized (bathroom toilet for example), it should not be placed in that location.
+If it is only reflecting another empty wall or, worse yet, an area of the house that you don’t want to be emphasized (bathroom toilet for example), it should not be placed in that location.

 - Will the mirror be mounted to a wall or not?
 Mirrors that are leaning vs. hung reflect upwards and tend to focus on ceilings/lights (not necessarily the best views).
 When used in this fashion, consider placing decorative elements in front of them to help with the overall look.
 If mirrors are hung on the wall above eye height (above a fireplace perhaps) they should either reflect a nice piece of artwork across or have decorative elements placed in front of them.